-Once we have implemented our approach, we will evaluate it in the context of an interactive, AI-managed narrative such as an interactive version of "Little Red Riding Hood" (Thue et al., 2007; Riedl et al., 2008; Ramirez & Bulitko, 2015).
-Presentation can be via a text-only format (Ramirez & Bulitko, 2015), a full 3D game world (Thue et al., 2011), or a series of still images (Hernandez et al., 2014), as shown in Figure 1.
+Once we have implemented our approach, we will first evaluate it in the context of an interactive, AI-managed narrative such as an interactive version of the "Little Red Riding Hood" story (Thue et al., 2007; Riedl et al., 2008; Ramirez & Bulitko, 2014).
+The presentation can be via a text-only format (Ramirez & Bulitko, 2014), a full 3D game world (Thue et al., 2011) or a series of still images (Hernandez, Bulitko, & St. Hilaire, 2014) (see Figure 1).
 The cognitive model of the player's skills will be updated from the player's input in the game (e.g., dialogue choices or other actions).
-In authoring the narrative space and the cognitive skill/complexity annotations on player actions and narrative segments, we will use the process that we followed in creating our previous testbeds for PaSSAGE (Thue et al., 2007, 2011), PAST (Ramirez & Bulitko, 2015) and PACE (Hernandez et al., 2014).
+In authoring the narrative space and the cognitive skill/complexity annotations on player actions and narrative segments, we will use the same process that we followed when creating our previous testbeds for PaSSAGE (Thue et al., 2007; Thue et al., 2011), PAST (Ramirez & Bulitko, 2014) and PACE (Hernandez, Bulitko, & St. Hilaire, 2014).

 Figure 1.
-Top row: a text-based presentation of narrative in PAST and the player's choices, reproduced from Ramirez and Bulitko (2015).
-Bottom row: a presentation of narrative in a 3D video game (left) or as still images (right), reproduced from Riedl and Bulitko (2013) and Hernandez et al. (2014).
+Top row: a text-based presentation of narrative in PAST and the player's choices (reproduced from (Ramirez & Bulitko, 2014)).
+Bottom row: a presentation of narrative in a 3D video game (left) or as still images (right) (reproduced from (Riedl & Bulitko, 2013; Hernandez, Bulitko, & St. Hilaire, 2014)).

 The players in the experimental condition will experience an AI-managed story with our proposed flow estimate as the objective function.
 Their post-experience responses (e.g., enjoyment of the story) will be compared to those in the control condition (e.g., with random narrative candidate selection).
-This is a common approach for evaluating experience managers that we have used over the last eight years (Thue et al., 2007; Ramirez & Bulitko, 2015).
-We will attempt to complement questionnaire-based data about the overall experience with specific measurements of the degree of flow that is experienced by the participants directly using either questionnaires (Moneta, 2012) or fMRI readings (Klasen et al., 2012).
+This is a common approach for evaluating experience managers that we have used over the last eight years (Thue et al., 2007; Ramirez & Bulitko, 2014).
+We will attempt to complement questionnaire-based data about the overall experience with specific measurements of the degree of flow that is experienced by the participants directly using either questionnaires (Moneta, 2012) or fMRI (Klasen et al., 2012).

 We will also consider evaluating this approach in intelligent training systems and on-line educational courses.
-For the former, we have partnered with a medical hospital and have been developing a game-based training system for neonatal resuscitation (Bulitko et al., 2015).
+For the former, we have partnered with a medical hospital and have been developing a virtual-reality-based training system for neonatal resuscitation.
 Once the testbed is completed, we will evaluate whether keeping the trainee in a state of flow by dynamically modifying the training scenario can lead to a higher training effect.
-For the latter, we are partnering with researchers in on-line education to implement dynamic shaping of material in a massively open online course (MOOC) to maximize the student's degree of flow.
+For the latter, we are partnering with researchers in on-line education to implement dynamic shaping of material in a massively open on-line course (MOOC) to maximize the student's degree of flow.
 Again, we will attempt to run user studies to evaluate the training effect of this approach.

-5. Future Work and Conclusions
+5. Future Work

 We have proposed a way to use a computational model of flow within an AI experience manager to select between automatically planned narratives.
 The natural next step is to actually implement this approach.
 To do so, several aspects of the approach need to be instantiated.
 First, the m dimensions describing the player's skills and the narrative complexity must be defined.
 We expect studies of reader engagement (Busselle & Bilandzic, 2009) to be informative for this step.
 Second, the player's actions must be mapped to updates in the player's skill model (line 6 in the algorithm).
 Third, the complexity function \bar{c} must be defined for all narrative states.
-We plan to work with reading psychologists and draw from research on transportation, absorption, immersion, and engagement (Green & Brock, 2000; Green, 2004).
+We plan to work with reading psychologists and draw from research on transportation, absorption, immersion and engagement (Green & Brock, 2000; Green, 2004).
 Finally, more complex models of flow (Moneta, 2012) can be studied in place of the simplistic model that we presented above.